philippherrchen/diegrammatikmacher-frontend/README.md

   - Pages: all pages for the apps can be found within the pages folder.
 In this case i have just implemented one page as requested.
 For each further page it could be defined how the page should be rendered.
 This page could be completely rendered on build time.
   - Container: i have created one container which aggregates all components needed for this application.
 It defines the structure between the components
   - Components: i have created different components for the email input, the audio recording section and the different types of buttons
   - api folder: here i created one simple api point which receives the recorded data from the user.
-This data point could be extended to a proper api layer which distributes the data to the different endpoints (e.g. machine learning services which could process the recorded audio files)
+This api point could be extended to a proper api layer which distributes the data to the different endpoints (e.g. machine learning services which could process the recorded audio files)
   - src: here the theme for the application can be found. the template was just modified in terms of background color and primary + secondary colors
   - with proper time i would also add utils and lib folders for common functions.
 Also services should be defined in an own folder structure
   - Testing was complete disregarded.
 Nevertheless, a testing library as e.g. Jest should be included in the proper version